LedgerHQ/applet-recovery-key/README.md

-# Ledger Seed Backup Smart Card Applet
+# Ledger Recovery Key Applet

-Javacard applet of the Charon smart card project.
-Allows to perform a seed backup from wallet to card and restore it later.
+Javacard applet of the Ledger Recovery Key smart card.
+Allows to perform a secure seed backup from wallet to card and restore it later.

 ## How to build and test